GWan1234/UNRAID_status-screen-FT232H-spi/README.md

 </details>

 ### Settings
 The [`settings.yaml`](./settings.yaml) file has comments built-in that explain all the user-adjustable options that can be configured.
 Refer to that file for details.
+Any changes require the Docker or the script restarted to take effect.
 > [!NOTE]
 > The script has fallbacks for environment settings like `CPU_TEMP_SENSOR` and `NETWORK_INTERFACE` in case they can't be found, and will list out all available sensors when this happens so that you can correct it in the `settings.yaml` file for next time.

+> [!TIP]
+>The script expects there to be a [`background.bmp`](/Reference%20Images/background.bmp) or an equivalent `240 x 320` resolution image as a splash image placed in the working directory.
+This image is shown when first loading and left on the screen once the script is terminated until power is disconnected.
+The splash image is optional but is recommended.

 ## Version History
 Refer to [`Changelog.txt`](./Changelog.txt).